Maia-Everett/lintian.eu/_posts/2024-06-23-warcraft-retrospective-30.md

 ![Rise of the Naga](/assets/wr/20240603223550_1.jpg)
 {% endfigure %}

+It's an easy-to-miss point, but it shows Illidan had a reason, albeit a twisted one, to leave all this destruction in his wake.
+He wasn't slaughtering random civilians for evil's sake; he was targeting specifically coastal towns, and burning the ships docked there, to ensure he couldn't be followed by sea.
+Which is still evil, mind you.

 We have to save at least two of the remaining ships to pursue him.
 Once we do, the mission ends.

 {% figure [caption:"Let those that cursed my name, curse me still, and whine their way back to the cages of Elune!
 Let the ships burn!"] %}